 How to Live to be Over a Hundred Years Old

-Pes and Poulain identified Sardinia, Italy a region with the highest concentration of centenarians in the world.
-Dan Buettner expanded on the work of Pes and Poulain identifying five blue zones; Okinawa, Japan; Sardinia, Italy; Nicoya, Costa Rica; Ikaria, Greece, and Loma Linda, California.
+Pes and Poulain’s study verified that Sardinia, Italy is one of the regions with the highest concentration of centenarians in the world.
+Dan Buettner expanded on the work of Pes and Poulain identifying five blue zones; Okinawa, Japan; Sardinia, Italy; Nicoya, Costa Rica; Ikaria, Greece and Loma Linda, California.

-He and his team conducted studies to understand why people in these five blue zones lived unusually long lives.
-They identified nine habits that contribute to a long life.
+Buettner also examined why people in these five blue zones lived unusually long lives.
+He identified nine habits that contribute to a long life.
 People in blue zones move naturally, they have a sense of purpose and methods to downshift or release stress, their diets are largely plant based, they eat until they are 80% full and drink one to two glasses of wine at “happy hour”.

 Here is where it gets really interesting… people in blue zones also have a sense of belonging or community, they put their loved one’s first and have friends who encourage healthy behaviors

 Three of the nine behaviors that contribute to a longer life are based on human connection and healthy relationships.